Suryaraju3/nodejs/README.md

 ## .gitignore

 * .gitignore is a text file in our Git repository that tells Git which files to ignore in a project.

+## eslint.config.mjs

+* ESLint project configuration in a configuration file.
 *  ESLint a tool that checks for JavaScript errors and enforces coding style.

 ## jsconfig.json